 Let’s be clear, I’m not suggesting you pluck a made-up story from thin air.
 What works best is a story rooted in fact that resonates with authenticity.

 Think about a using case study of an existing customer as a way to springboard into a story that illustrates the problems of your audience.
-Show you understand the problems they are facing, and introduce the solution.
+Show you understand their problems and introduce your solution.

 Find your happy ever after